krruzic/Reader-YC/README.md

 * Does not handle a lack of internet connectivity.
 At all.

-* If you close the app while it is making a request, the app will go into a greyed-out "zombie" state for a while
+* If you close the app while it is making a request, the app will go into a greyed-out "zombie" state for a while (less than a minute, but still)

 ###Coming Feature roadmap (dates are really guesses):
 * View text posts, comments and articles all from within the app V1.0 (Will be available on BB-World at this point)